gouzal/gouzal/README.md

 ### Hi there 👋, I am Larbi,
 ## 👨‍💻 About Me
-I a fullstack software engineer from Morocco, Living in Canada.
+I a fullstack software engineer from Morocco, working in Canada.
-I work mainly with Java and PHP, but i don't mind trying other tech stacks (TypeScript, Python...etc).
+I work mainly with Java and PHP, but i don't mind trying other tech stacks (TypeScript, Python, C#...etc).
 Indeed I am even open to other business fields such as Management and Marketing.
 Don't hesitate to contact me anytime.
 ## 🎯 Some stats
 **Oops they don't count my private contributions** 🤦‍♂️